University of California, Los Angeles: Undergraduate

 U.S. News & World Report rates UCLA "Most Selective" and The Princeton Review rates its admissions selectivity of 98 out of 99.
 149,815 prospective freshmen applied for Fall 2021, the most of any four-year university in the United States.

 Admission rates vary according to the residency of applicants.
 For Fall 2019, California residents had an admission rate of 12.0%, while out-of-state U.S. residents had an admission rate of 16.4% and internationals had an admission rate of 8.4%.
 UCLA's overall freshman admit rate for the Fall 2019 term was 12.3%.

 As of 2020, the basis for selection at UCLA includes several academic and nonacademic factors.
 Those considered "very important" are all academic; they are rigor of secondary school record, academic GPA, standardized test scores, and application essay(s).
 Those considered "important" are talent/ability, character/personal qualities, volunteer work, work experience, and extracurricular activities.
 Factors that are not considered at all include class rank, interviews, alumni relation, and racial/ethnic status.
+UCLA is need-blind for domestic applicants.

-Enrolled freshman for Fall 2019 had an unweighted GPA of 3.90, an SAT interquartile range of 1280–1510, and an ACT interquartile range of 27–34.
-The SAT interquartile ranges were 640–740 for reading/writing and 640–790 for math.
-Among the admitted freshman applicants for the Fall 2019 term, 43.1% chose to enroll at UCLA.
+Enrolled freshman for Fall 2024 had a median unweighted UC GPA of 4.00, and a median weighted UC GPA of 4.60, calculated from grades received in their 2nd and 3rd years of high school.
+Among the admitted freshman applicants for the Fall 2024 term, 50.4% chose to enroll at UCLA.

 UCLA's freshman admission rate varies drastically across colleges.
-For Fall 2016, the College of Letters and Science had an admission rate of 21.2%, the Henry Samueli School of Engineering and Applied Science (HSSEAS) had an admission rate of 12.4%, the Herb Alpert School of Music had an admission rate of 23.5%, the School of the Arts and Architecture had an admission rate of 10.3%, the School of Nursing had an admission rate of 2.2%, and the School of Theater, Film and Television had an admission rate of 4.4%.
+For Fall 2024, the College of Letters and Science had an admission rate of 10.9%, the Henry Samueli School of Engineering and Applied Science (HSSEAS) had an admission rate of 5.3%, the Herb Alpert School of Music had an admission rate of 19.9%, the School of the Arts and Architecture had an admission rate of 5.5%, the Joe C. Wen School of Nursing had an admission rate of 0.95%, and the School of Theater, Film and Television had an admission rate of 3.7%.

-One of the major issues is the decreased admission of African-Americans since the passage of Proposition 209 in 1996, prohibiting state governmental institutions from considering race, sex, or ethnicity, specifically in the areas of public employment, public contracting, and public education.
-UCLA responded by shifting to a holistic admissions process starting Fall 2007.
-The holistic admissions process evaluates applicants based on their opportunities in high school, their personal hardships and unusual circumstances at home.
+One of the major issues is the decreased admission of African Americans since the passage of Proposition 209 in 1996, prohibiting state governmental institutions from considering race, sex, or ethnicity, specifically in the areas of public employment, public contracting, and public education.
+UCLA responded by shifting to a holistic admissions process in Fall 2007, which evaluates applicants based on their opportunities in high school, personal hardships, and unusual circumstances at home.

 Graduate

-For Fall 2020, the David Geffen School of Medicine admitted 2.9% of its applicants, making it the 8th most selective U.S. medical school.
+For Fall 2024, the David Geffen School of Medicine admitted 3.29% of its 11,329 applicants, making it the 10th most selective U.S. medical school.
 The School of Law had a median undergraduate GPA of 3.82 and median Law School Admission Test (LSAT) score of 170 for the enrolled class of 2024.
-The Anderson School of Management had a middle-80% GPA range of 3.1–3.8 and an average Graduate Management Admission Test (GMAT) score of 711 for the enrolled MBA class of 2024.
+The Anderson School of Management had a middle-80% GPA range of 3.1–3.8 and an average Graduate Management Admission Test (GMAT) score of 714 for the enrolled MBA class of 2026.